 What are the best side dishes for BBQ that are easy to make?

-When you’re juggling grilling and hosting, you need simple solutions.
+When you’re juggling grilling & hosting, you need simple solutions.
 Here are a few low-effort, high-impact best side dishes for BBQ:

-- Simple grilled vegetables: Cut up bell peppers, zucchini, and onions, toss them with olive oil, salt, and pepper, and grill them alongside your meat.
+- Simple grilled vegetables: Cut up bell peppers, zucchini, & onions, toss them with olive oil, salt, & pepper, & grill them alongside your meat.

-- A quick fruit salad: Simply chop up a mix of your favorite fruits like melon, grapes, and berries.
+- A quick fruit salad: Simply chop up a mix of your favorite fruits like melon, grapes, & berries.
 It’s a refreshing side that requires zero cooking.

 How do you choose the best side dishes for BBQ to complement different meats?